Multi-View Hypercomplex Learning for Breast Cancer Screening: Experimental setup

+\textbf{PHYBOnet.} The encoders comprise a first $3 \times 3$ convolutional layer with a stride of 1, together with batch normalization and ReLU, and 4 residual blocks, as shown in Fig.~\ref{fig:fourview18}.
+The bottleneck is composed of $8$ residual blocks and a global average pooling layer, with the last 4 blocks being the hypercomplex refiner blocks.

+\textbf{PHYSEnet}.
+The encoder is a PHResNet18, while the two classifier branches are comprised of the 4 hypercomplex refiner blocks with a global average pooling layer and the final classification layer.

-At training time, both for PHYBOnet and PHYSEnet, the encoder portions of the networks are initialized with the patch classifier weights, while the rest is trained from scratch.
-Rather, in a second set of experiments conducted only with PHYSEnet, the whole architecture is initialized with the weights of the best whole-image two-view classifier trained on CBIS-DDSM.
+\textbf{Weights initialization.} During training, both PHYBOnet and PHYSEnet have their encoder portions initialized with patch classifier weights, while the remaining parts of the networks are trained from scratch.
+In a second set of experiments conducted only with PHYSEnet, the whole architecture is initialized with the weights of the best whole-image two-view classifier trained on CBIS-DDSM.